datar001/Awesome-AD-on-T2IDM/README.md

 Welcome to follow and star!
 If you have any relevant materials or suggestions, please feel free to contact us (zcy@tju.edu.cn) or submit a pull request.

-For more detailed information, please refer to our survey paper: [[PDF]](https://arxiv.org/abs/2407.15861)
+For more detailed information, please refer to our survey paper: [[ARXIV]](https://arxiv.org/abs/2407.15861)， [[Published Version]](https://www.sciencedirect.com/science/article/abs/pii/S1566253524004792)

 ## :bell:News

-- **2024-09-12 Our survey "Adversarial Attacks and Defenses on Text-to-Image Diffusion Models" has been accepted for Information Fusion~(SCI-1, IF14.7).**
+- **2024-09-12 Our survey "Adversarial Attacks and Defenses on Text-to-Image Diffusion Models" has been accepted by Information Fusion~(SCI-1, IF14.7).**